sygmaprotocol/sygma-ui/README.md

 - docker -> [install](https://docs.docker.com/engine/install/)
 - docker-compose -> [install](https://docs.docker.com/compose/install/)

+&nbsp;

 ### Sygma setup

-To bridge tokens from one network to another, you need to clone [Sygma](https://github.com/ChainSafe/sygma).
+To bridge tokens from one network to another, you need to clone [Sygma](https://github.com/sygmaprotocol/sygma-relayer).
 This project contains everything you need to run a bridge with two `EVM` networks, and all the contracts deployed.
-Check the [README](https://github.com/ChainSafe/sygma/blob/main/README.md) and follow the instructions to install and have everything ready.
+Check the [README](https://github.com/sygmaprotocol/sygma-relayer/blob/main/README.md) and follow the instructions to install and have everything ready.
-After you cloned `sygma` you can run the following command:
+After you cloned `sygma-relayer` you can run the following command:

 ```bash
 make example